 Harrisonburg’s walkable and bikeable downtown district is alive with music, art and history.
 There is much to explore from nearly 40 restaurants to locally-owned shops, home to the Virginia Quilt Museum and many more one-of-a-kind attractions.
 Downtown has been designated Virginia’s first Culinary District and an Arts & Cultural District.
 Take in a show after a satisfying meal on the stunning rooftop deck at the Capital Ale House.
 The vibrancy and diversity are evident in the local businesses, restaurants and many special events and festivals.

 Wherever you choose to stay in Harrisonburg, you’ll find friendly folks to check you in and make sure your stay is pleasant.
-Many of the major national brands such Country Inn and Suites and Comfort Inn you know and trust can be found in Harrisonburg.
+Many of the major national brands such Country Inn and Suites and Clarion Pointe you know and trust can be found in Harrisonburg.
 Some are located near the interstate while others are near a campus or downtown.
-If you prefer the coziness of an inn or cottage, there are several award-winning inns such as By the Side of the Road Inn, the Stonewall Jackson Inn B&B and Cottages that are ready to welcome you.
-All of our inns and several hotels have earned the Virginia Green certification.
+If you prefer the coziness of an inn or cottage, there are several award-winning inns such as By the Side of the Road Getaway Lodging, or the newly opened Hotel Madison and Shenandoah Valley Conference Center have you covered!

 The Valley is wine country so take in the breathtaking views at White Oak Lavender Farm and Purple WOLF Vineyard or CrossKeys Vineyards and sample some of Virginia’s finest wines.
 If you like all things local visit Shenandoah Heritage Market, Pale Fire Brewing Company and Showalter’s Orchard and Greenhouse Home of Old Hill Cider.